richmondu/libpybraintree/README.md

 6. Frontend passes NONCE to backend (together with payer details)

-7. Backend creates 2 subscriptions pointing to the same plan (using the NONCE)
+7. Backend creates 1 transaction and 1 subscription (using the NONCE)
-   -  <b>1 for the prorated current month</b> , charged immediately, one cycle only, same plan but with discount based on the remaining days of the month same plan but with discount, used discounts to subtract the prorated_amount = plan_amt - plan_amt*(total_days-remaining_days)/total_days
+   -  <b>1 transaction for the prorated current month</b> , charged immediately, same plan but prorated based on the remaining days of the month
-   -  <b>1 for succeeding recurring months</b>, charged every 1st day of the month, infinite cycle
+   -  <b>1 subscription for succeeding recurring months</b>, charged every 1st day of the month, infinite cycle

    <b>Computing the prorated month</b>
    - For Paypal, we use <b>setup_fee for prorated month</b>
-   - For Braintree, we use <b>another subscription for prorated month</b>
+   - For Braintree, we use <b>transaction for prorated month</b>